-It is important for the student to keep copies of the enrollment agreement, financial aid papers, receipts, or any other information that documents the monies paid to the school.
 Questions regarding the STRF may be directed to the Bureau for Private Postsecondary Education, P.O.
-Box 980818, West Sacramento, CA 95798-0818
+Box 980818, West Sacramento, CA 95798-0818, www.bppe.ca.gov, 1-800-370-7589.

 Federal and State Financial Aid Programs

 Southern States University does not currently participate in any federal or state financial aid programs.
 Students are expected to make arrangements to pay for their own tuition and incidental fees.